Schools are going online in disasters, worsening disruption

 The stint in remote learning was short-lived for the 20,000-student school system in Jackson.
 But it highlighted an alarming reality: Schools are relying on online classes when communities face their most trying times — disasters like wildfires, storms or a lack of water.
 And experts say it’s not a sustainable solution.

 When Jackson’s troubled water system left the city with dry taps and unflushable toilets for several days, school went online for a week.
-Enough water pressure was restored last week for children to go back in person, but the city remains under its seventh week of a boil-water advisory.
+Enough water pressure was restored last week for children to go back in person, and the boil-water notice was lifted Thursday after nearly seven weeks.

 Still, online learning compounded the disruption for children and teachers.
 Families waited in lines for hours to get water to drink or wash.
 Back at home, children slogged through internet classes, often with the whole family in the house once again.